j-gunst/colorConverter.js/README.md

 # color-converter.js

-Some utilities to convert any CSS color to RGB, HEX and HSL.
+Some utilities to convert any CSS color from RGB, HEX and HSL to RGB, HEX and HSL.

+> [!NOTE]
-> This package is for didactic purpose but feel free to use it in your project.
+> This package is for didactic purpose but feel free to use it in your project!

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/nwl-x/colorConverter.js/release.yml) [![codecov](https://codecov.io/github/nwl-x/colorConverter.js/graph/badge.svg?token=90G08PPK2H)](https://codecov.io/github/nwl-x/colorConverter.js)